 The rebuilding of your marriage needs to be tackled together as a couple.

 This will give you both a sense of power and ownership of the situation.
-If only one of you is expending the effort it takes to heal the hurt, it will not work, and you will likely end up feeling resentful towards your spouse if you are the person doing the heavy lifting.
+If only one of you is investing the effort it takes to heal the hurt, it will not work, and you will likely end up feeling resentful towards your spouse if you are the person doing the heavy lifting.

 Map out points to work on